 With the above operators added and parameters modified, the basic rendering pipeline and post effects are complete!
 Next, we’ll move on to adding particles.

-Particles and Instancing Set Up
+Particles and Instancing Set Up in TouchDesigner

 Well, you probably expected this one!
 Of course, if we’re going to create a particle based effect, we’re going to need to add particles.
 For the particle source, we’re going to add something a little different than usual.
 Start by adding an Add SOP, and turn the Add Point parameter On.
 This will add a single point at (0,0,0).